stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

     .orElseThrow(() -> new AllocationException(...));
 ```

-Where the `find` method is a helper that applies the memory properties matching logic:
+Where the `find` method is a helper which matches the memory properties:

 ```java
 private static Optional<MemoryType> find(List<MemoryType> types, Set<VkMemoryProperty> props) {